chaoss/augur/docs/source/docker/getting-started.rst

 Now that you've got your external database credentials (if you are using one) and your access token, we'll need to use to docker setup script or set environment variables manually.

 Your database credentials and other environment variables used at runtime are stored in a file called ``docker_env.txt``.
-This file determines the database credentials, the github API key, and whether or not to build the database schema.
+This file determines the database credentials, the GitHub API key, and whether or not to build the database schema.

 If you do not want to use the script (not recommended) you can provide your own ``docker_env.txt`` to pull from.
 The file should have the below format and set all the variables to some value.